-“Since 1973, no matter the economic situation, KAOS has been there, always available; with consistent public service programming and entertainment from the community, for the community,” says John Ford, KAOS Development Director.
-“That we’re still here 40 years later is a testament to our social commitment and I believe our community values the independent resource that is KAOS - Olympia’s Community Radio.”
+“Even after 40 years serving the community, fundraising is always challenging - and the current economy doesn’t help” says John Ford, KAOS development director.
+“Yet no matter the economic situation, KAOS has been there, always available; with consistent public service programming and entertainment from the community, for the community.
+I firmly believe that our community will rise to the occasion as they value the independent resource that is KAOS- Olympia’s Community Radio.”